Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ Also try mangling feedback, and having keyboard and camera input and camera-with-some-SSL-NN.
 See whether we can get something even remotely passable to work.
 (And have the visualization UI that first collects feedback, trains a model on it when asked, and when ready, actually uses the model.)
             - ❌ Ask the user to rename cells using feedback.
 (Feedback is value-only, and besides, it's probably inferior to AI translation from meager user data to full feedback, which is already trivially achievable by observing the user, demanding actions, and a handler that defers to an AI model.
 BMI?
 Pfft, AI translation is superior.)
         - ⋯ `.Handler`:
-            - TODO: So what do we do next?
-                - If easiest-first:
-                    - Keyboard, WebRTC.
-                - If most-important-first:
-                    - WebRTC, keyboard.
             - TODO: Text in `README.md` (and is text really any good if each word doesn't have infinite depth, and links are everywhere):
                 - TODO: Tools for connecting humans and AI models to arbitrary sensors.
                 - TODO: Design constraints: